 19-27.
 The user-plane of the PDU session over untrusted non-3GPP access is established and the UE creates an additional MPTCP subflow over the untrusted non-3GPP access.
+The second MPTCP subflow is established following the procedure defined in clause 6.5.4.2.

 NOTE: The steps 10-17 and 19-27 can be executed in parallel.